SerreRom/PowerShell/PowerShell/VMDeploymentTool/Readme.md

-This set of tool enables to deploy virtual machines from a template file.
+This set of tool enables to deploy hyper-v virtual machines from a template file.
 You can find below the current feature provided

 (support only for Hyper-V host in WS2016 in a cluster):